CYBERWARE-SEGURITY/TheNerine/README.md

 Run this software in virtual machines and under no circumstances send it to other people or test it on your physical device!

+## DESCRIPTION

+This malware has 9 payloads + Interactive Mandelbrot Fractal with 5 thousand Iterations at the End (The 5 thousand Mandelbrot may crash, so I made a version with one thousand).
+NOTE: On a Virtual Machine, the computer remains usable, but on a Real Device, the Mandelbrot uses 100% of the CPU.

 (Português)
 ## TheNerine v1.0 - Desenvolvido Por CYBERWARE